AnnThanicha/Estimate-GHG-emissions-from-hormone-use/README.md

 ## GHG emissions calculation

 This R codes for calculating GHG emissions in for a dairy herd.
-Please check **“Supplement S2 GHG calculation.wordx”** for the detail of calculation.
+Please check **“Supplement S2 GHG calculation.docx”** for the detail of calculation.

 After you get all the outputs from cow simulation model in csv files.